CoderDojoSV/beginner-python/Day-7/README.md

 ###Part 2 - Snake Movement

 The snake is like an animation that either moves up, down, left, or right.
-How can the computer remember which way the snake is moving and it's speed?
+How can the computer remember which way the snake is moving and its speed?
 (Hint: this will go in SECTION 1 of the code.)
 How can you set the direction variable when the arrow keys are hit?
 (Hint: this will go in SECTION 3 of the code.)

 How can you change the snake's position variables based on your direction variable?
 (Hint: this will go in SECTION 4 of the code.)
 You will probably need 4 ifs like this: